 \subsection{Creating a compatible delayed controller}

-We now consider the controller \eqref{eq:transfer_fn}, which has many potential realizations and associated structures.
-We showed in the above subsection that one particular realization/structure is not compatible with the given delay graph.
+We now consider controller \eqref{eq:transfer_fn}, which has many potential realizations and structures.
+We showed above that one particular realization/structure is incompatible with the given delay graph.
 However, this does not preclude the possibility that other structures may be compatible --- indeed, several compatible structures exist, which we now explore.

 To ensure compatibility with the delay graph, we first split $G(z)$ into $G(z) = G_3(z)G_2(z)G_1(z)$, and enforce that $G_3(z)$ and $G_1(z)$ have relative degree 1.
-These correspond to the delays along $e_{12}$ and $e_{23}$.
+These correspond to the delays along $E_{12}$ and $E_{23}$.
 Since $G(z)$ has relative degree 2, we see that the resulting $G_2(z)$ will have relative degree 0.
 Consider the simplest forms of $G_i(z)$:

-for some constants $C_1, C_2, \epsilon_1, \epsilon_2 \in \mathbb{R}$, $C_1 \neq 0$, $C_2 \neq 0$.
+for some constants $C_1, C_3, \epsilon_1, \epsilon_3 \in \mathbb{R}$, $C_1 \neq 0$, $C_3 \neq 0$.

 The realization for $G_i(z)$, $i = 1, 3$ is